HRLO77/Bot-source-code/README.md

 If you need a link to servers where this bot is, you can just contact me.

 If you want to be a bot tester, let me know.

+btw the parts in the code where it mutes members it says role_id=, that role_id is the role with the muted permissions you want to add to mute the members.